njgeorge000158/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/models/README.md

-This folder holds the saved model and parameter files for the IPython Notebooks, charity_binning_optimization.ipynb and charity.ipynb.
+This folder holds the saved model and parameter files for the IPython Notebooks, charity.ipynb and charity_binning_optimization.ipynb.

 ----